hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

    Paints a selection on parts of the mesh to be unaffected by other brushes.

 :doc:`/sculpt_paint/sculpting/tools/draw_facesets`
-   Paints a new Face Set with each stroke.
+   Paint new or extend existing face sets.

 :doc:`/sculpt_paint/sculpting/tools/multires_displacement_eraser`
-   Deletes displacement information applied on a Multiresolution modifier.
+   Remove displacement information on a Multiresolution modifier.

 :doc:`/sculpt_paint/sculpting/tools/multires_displacement_smear`
-   Deforms displacement information applied on a Multiresolution modifier.
+   Smear displacement information on a Multiresolution modifier.

 Painting Brushes
 ================